Sodium Diet Guidelines

 Note: Pregnant women should not restrict the amount of sodium consumed to minimize water retention and swelling.
 Pregnancy actually increases the need for sodium.

 How Much Sodium Should You Have?

-2,000 to 4,000 milligrams of sodium is recommended as part of an overall healthy eating plan.
+2,000 to 4,000 milligrams of sodium was recommended as part of an overall healthy eating plan, but now the American Heart Association changed their stance to 1,500mg.
 Yet, the average adult eats 4,000 to 6,000mg per day.
 Persons with high blood pressure or other medical conditions may have to lower sodium to 2,000 milligrams or less daily.